Refund and Exchange Policy in Case of Death

 Consult Air Canada Domestic and International Tariffs, rule 100 Refunds, for more information.

-As per Air Canada Tariffs, refunds are permitted under these conditions:
+As per Air Canada Tariffs, change fees are waived and refunds are permitted under these conditions:

-1. The death occurs after ticket issuance and within 90 days prior to commencement of travel
+1. The death occurs after ticket issuance and prior to commencement of travel

 2. After commencement of travel